THE ENSO CIRCLE

 MONDAY ZOOM

-: In preparation for Monday’s zoom, think back over your dress rehearsal experience from week nine.
-You were asked to look at the catalogues and select a couple of artists with whom you resonated and look at their statements.
-You were also asked to do an exhibition “dress rehearsal” by selecting one of your works and writing a 150-word statement.
-Let’s talk about that experience.
+: In preparation for Monday’s zoom, think about the feedback you received from other Residents about the work you are considering for your final catalog presentation..
 Do you feel more ready for your exhibition?
 Was the feedback you received helpful?
 Energizing?
 Are there still some lingering fears and if so, what do you need to be supported?

 TO READ: